Well, second best day.

 And it’s also very popular – about 40% all websites on the Internet are powered by WordPress!
 So chances are, about four out of every ten websites you’ve visited are made with WordPress!

-WordPress.com vs WordPress.org:
+WordPress.com vs WordPress.org: what’s the difference?

 As we mentioned earlier, when you use free hosting, you also usually get a free subdomain: in this case, if I built my website using WordPress.com’s free web hosting, my subdomain would be ‘www.phmillennia.wordpress.com’.